 |

-Summer Research Assistant, Chinese Academy of Science (May 2021-Sept 2021)
+Summer Research Assistant, Chinese Academy of Sciences (May 2021-Sept 2021)

 At the Chinese Academy of Sciences, Institute of Psychology, I contributed to research on poverty-related psychological issues, female parenting behavior, and the relationship between income and happiness.
-As part of Dr. Xiufeng Chen’s project, I was trained in data collection and entry while also providing support in the analysis and writing process for work that was later published in Applied Research in Quality of Life.
-Beyond my project work, I actively engaged in weekly journal readings and discussions, which deepened my understanding of current psychological research and fostered critical thinking.
-This experience allowed me to develop valuable research skills, including methodological rigor, data management, collaborative writing, and an appreciation for the broader research landscape in psychology.
+As part of Dr. Xiufeng Chen's project, I was trained in data collection and entry while also providing support in the analysis and writing process for work that was later published in Applied Research in Quality of Life.

 |